dtsdwarak/blog/_posts/2015-08-24-Notes-from-CPP4C-Programmers-Course-Part-I.md

 > Can you see that we are trying to typecast a baseclass pointer into a derived class pointer?

 But, hang on!
-Let us try to do just the opposite : **Typecast a derived class pointer to a base class**, and the chugs start to turn.
+Let us try to do just the opposite : **Typecast a derived class pointer to a base class**.

 {% highlight cpp %}
 struct A{